elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Well, here you are, worthy messenger of the superior race
 - {:.pr} Full of flair, having smelled the scent of nearby treasure, our masters here have asked you to receive the revelation of our little secrets ...
-It's all good ...
+It's fine ...
 The civet does not hasten on the steps of the gazelle.

 - {:.sp} The Messenger.